willy-wagtail/raspberrypi-pihole/README.md

 ## Start Pihole and Unbound in a single container

-- Clone this git repository by running `git clone https://github.com/willy-wagtail/raspberrypi-pihole-unbound-docker.git pihole`.
-It will clone the files into `/pihole` directory.
-- Change directory to `cd pihole/docker-pihole-unbound`
+- Copy the files in `./docker-pihole-unbound` directory either by git cloning or just copying.
 - Follow the `README.md` in that directory.